kerminator-dev/Transitions/README.md

 # Transitions
 ## Overview

 Class library for creating transitions with an example of usage on Windows Forms.
-Library allows to create smooth transitions/animations for Windows Forms controls.
+Library allows to create smooth transitions/animations for your controls.

 ![alt text](https://github.com/kerminator-dev/Transitions/blob/main/Images/preview.gif?raw=true)